Lost Cause of the Confederacy: Undefeated South

-African-American opposition to Lost Cause monuments
+African American opposition to Lost Cause monuments

 Frederick Douglass (c.
 1879) opposed the erection of Confederate monuments.

 John Mitchell Jr. opposed the erection of a Robert E. Lee monument in Richmond, Virginia.

 Stories of happy slaves and benevolent slave owners became propaganda to defend slavery and to explain Southern slavery to Northerners.
 The United Daughters of the Confederacy had a Faithful Slave Memorial Committee and erected the Heyward Shepherd monument in Harpers Ferry, West Virginia.
-In explaining Confederate defeat, an assertion is made that the main factor was not qualitative inferiority in leadership or fighting ability but the massive quantitative superiority of the Yankee industrial machine.
-At the peak of troop strength in 1863, Union soldiers outnumbered Confederate soldiers by over two to one, and the Union had three times the bank deposits of the Confederacy.

 After the Civil War, white Southerners wanted to portray the South positively by erecting Confederate monuments to memorialize Confederate generals in support of the false narrative that Confederates had fought the war to preserve states' rights and not slavery.
 African Americans such as 19th-century civil rights activist Frederick Douglass opposed the erection of Confederate memorials.

-In 1870, Douglass wrote: "Monuments to the 'lost cause' will prove monuments of folly ... in the memories of a wicked rebellion which they must necessarily perpetuate....
+In 1870, Douglass wrote: "Monuments to the 'lost cause' will prove monuments of folly [...] in the memories of a wicked rebellion which they must necessarily perpetuate [...]
 It is a needless record of stupidity and wrong."

 On May 30, 1871, during the national celebration of Memorial Day at the tomb of the unknown soldier in Arlington National Cemetery in Virginia, Douglass delivered a speech about slavery as the meaning and cause of the Civil War.
 He said: "We are sometimes asked, in the name of patriotism, to forget the merits of this fearful struggle, and to remember, with equal admiration, those who struck at the nation's life, and those who struck to save it—those who fought for slavery, and those who fought for liberty and justice.
-I am no minister of malice....
-I would not repel the repentant, but may ... my tongue cleave to the roof of my mouth, if I forget the difference between the parties to that ... bloody conflict."
+I am no minister of malice [...]
+I would not repel the repentant, but may [...] my tongue cleave to the roof of my mouth, if I forget the difference between the parties to that [...] bloody conflict."